mendersoftware/mender-docs/02.Overview/11.Security/docs.md

 #### Bricking a device

-Secure updates can be understood also as a process that does not render a device unusable.
+You can understand secure updates also as a process that does not render a device unusable.
 Mender assures that this will never happen by providing a roll back mechanism upon unsuccessful deployment.

 #### Full rootfs, binary delta, update module